RitheshKumar/Fastspeech2_HS/README.md

 21. readelf -d /bin/curl or readelf -d libshared.so
 22. readelf -d /path/to/executable | grep -E 'RPATH|RUNPATH'

+### Misc
+1. udevadm info /dev/mmcblk1p1 --> is a kernel level tool that polls for newly connected devices
+2. /etc/udev/rules.d/ is where UFS(sdcard) connection rules are specified.
+This takes precedence.

 # Fastspeech2 Model using Hybrid Segmentation (HS)